metagn/rot/README.md

 jkl
 ```

 Author note 1: Whitespace and commas being interchangeable is unintuitive, but it is the most reasonable choice to me by process of elimination.
 Only using whitespace seems too inflexible and may require a separate "newline escape" character, and commas ideally have some meaning in the language as they pretty clearly delineate information.
-Only using commas opens up the question of what `abc "def ghi"` by itself means (addendum: I have an answer, see author note 2).
+Only using commas opens up the question of what `abc "def ghi"` by itself means.
 Allowing both but only one at a time per phrase/document seems like an arbitrary restriction.

-Author note 2: Whitespace delimiting could be made optional, if it is allowed to be part of a symbol.
-Otherwise it can give an error like "expected comma".
+- Addendum: Since this was written, whitespace as delimiters can be optionally disabled in the parser to become part of unquoted strings, see section in additional features.

 A phrase can be wrapped in parentheses (`()`) to nest inside other phrases.
 Using this syntax, newlines also delineate phrase terms like inline whitespace.